How to get free Ben & Jerry’s ice cream on Monday

-UNIVERSITY HEIGHTS, Ohio (WJW) — Dairy Queen isn’t the only ice cream spot hooking up customers with sweet deals this spring.
+Dairy Queen isn’t the only ice cream spot hooking up customers with sweet deals this spring.
+KTLA’s sister station WJW reports.

 After a pandemic hiatus, Vermont’s own Ben & Jerry’s is bringing back its Free Cone Day this Monday to thank their supporters.